alan-turing-institute/e4Future-opendata/data_electric_nation/readme.md

-# Data Exploration of the EV data from the Electric Nation project
+# Processing the EV data from the Electric Nation project

 This folder contains a Jupyter notebook which explores the openly accessible data from the WPD Electric Nation project.